hnpl/dinocpu-assignments/wq23_assignment4_caching.md

 Even with fast caches, keeping the IPC for this pipeline close to the ideal 1.0 is unattainable if you want to keep the CPU frequency high.

-On the hardware/software interaction side, the simple benchmarks should reveal the effectiveness of the cache system on different program behaviours.
-Having a cache system, even a simple one like in the DINO CPU, drastically improves the performance of the system on a lot (but not all) of real world applications.
-That is why even a low-end chip has some short of a cache system, and why a high-end chip tends to dedicate a lot of its area for the cache system.

-However, a cache system does not always improve the performance for all workloads.
-In fact, by introducing a cache system, we are making the latency of pulling a piece of data from memory higher.
-There are algorithms that are naturally cache unfriendly, and it is still an open question on whether the cache system should be able to adapt to a variety algorithms, or the software developers should reprogram the program to maximize the utilization of the cache system.

 Not only the 5-stage pipeline suffers from the problem of memory being slower than the core.
 To keep the pipeline as busy as possible, modern architectures have a fetch